nvsnkv/NVs.OccupancySensor/readme.md

 Setup the app to connect it with your camera, MQTT server and have fun!
 You can run it as a regular ASP.Net Core application on Windows host (x86_64) or build a docker image to run it on Linux (x86_64 or arm32).
 Application can use local cameras attached to host, IP cameras (at least the ones which send MJPEG streams) or even a video file.

+## Getting Started
+### Prerequisites
+#### Hardware
+Place your camera in the area you'd like to monitor.
+Find an appropriate host machine that will run the app.
+Depending on configuration, application may consume significant amount of CPU and RAM, so it would be hard to provide a _minimal_ and _recommended_ configurations.
+It works on Raspberry Pi 4 with 4 Gb RAM, so you can try something similar or more powerful.
+This application does not provide anything that can control external devices or send notifications to end users out of the box.
+A home automation server with MQTT support would be required to setup various integrations which depends on someone's precense in the room.
+In most of the cases having a separate host for home automation server would be recommended option.

+#### Software
+Prepare your favorite API Explorer. [swagger-ui](https://swagger.io/docs/open-source-tools/swagger-ui/usage/installation/) or [Postman](https://www.postman.com/) will work.
+Application OpenAPI definition that can be downloaded from path `/swagger/v1/swagger.json`.
+This format can be consumed by varios API testing tools.
+Depending on the hosting option you prefer, you'll need either [.Net Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.407-windows-x64-installer) or [Docker](https://docs.docker.com/get-docker/) installed on the host to build and run application.

+#### Patience (optional)
+In case you chose to use Docker, please ensure that you can spend couple of hours building the image.
+Compilation of EmguCV is the part of Docker image and it may take several hours if you're doing it on weak device.

+### Building the application
+Nothing special here - either build it using `dotnet build` or `docker build`.
+The example for Docker can be found below

+### Configuration
+TBD

+## Concept
-On a high level, application is doing the following set of activities to find out if someone is present in the room:
+On a high level, application is doing the following actions to find out if someone is present in the room:
 1. Camera captures an image;
 1. Captured image is getting processed by denoising block;
-1. Application builds the foreground mask from the denoised image
+1. Application builds the foreground mask from the denoised image;
-1. Foreground mask is getting adjusted using the correction mask to exclude false-positives;
+1. Foreground mask is getting adjusted using the correction mask to exclude false-positives (TV screen, edges of objects...);
 1. Finally, detector computes foreground/background pixel ratio;
-1. Computed value is getting compared with the threshold: if value is greater than threshold, application decides that someone is present in the room.
+1. Computed value is getting compared with the threshold: if value is greater than threshold, application decides that someone is present in the room;
 1. Detection results are getting published to MQTT broker by MQTT client.
 ## Configuration
 Application has fair amount of configurable items: